Talk About Your Plans

 - Show them where the fire extinguisher is and how to use it.

-- Test your family's kits by not using power or water from the tap for 48 hours.
+- Test your family's emergency kits by not using power or water from the tap for 48 hours.
 Talk to your kids about how you can improve your emergency kits based on what you learned.

 - Let older kids with phones download preparedness apps, such as Red Cross's First Aid and emergency apps, FEMA, WISER, ICE Medical Standard.